 Paying out more money in claims may be bad news for the insurance company – but it’s good news for you.
 After all, you want to get the full amount of money you deserve.
 Your recovery depends on it.
 Without a lawyer, you won’t be able to do that.
 Without a lawyer, you’re looking at a huge personal hassle that ends in a lower payout.

 Take care of yourself by making the best choices for your claim.
-Avoid these 10 mistakes and call Console and Associates award-winning New Jersey car accident lawyers.
+Avoid these 10 mistakes and call Console and Associates’ experienced car accident lawyers.